Application for Admission

 2. Performance video which demonstrates various musical styles will be submitted in the recommended media file format, and

-3. After a careful review of all the materials, student will be invited to have an interview.
+3. After a careful review of all the materials, students will be invited to have an interview.

 Admissions Process